maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/voting-basics/what-is-provisional-ballot.md

 - Do not appear on the list of voters at the polling place.
 - Moved into a new precinct and did not update their registration.
 - Registered by mail, but did not provide a CA drivers license number, CA ID number or the last 4 digits of their Social Security Number when they registered.
-- Return absentee ballots to the polls without an envelope.
+- Return vote-by-mail ballots to the polls without an envelope.
 - Vote by mail, but decide that they would prefer to vote in person and do not bring their vote-by-mail ballot to turn in at the polling place.
 - Register too late for their names to be printed on the list of voters.